nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Welcome to Simply.

 Gone are the repetitive mouse clicks other task managers require of you.
-With a single line command entry, you can create a task and categorize it as you desire.
-With its simple interface, gone are the cluttered windows of other task managers and you can also easily categorize your tasks!
+With a single line command entry, you can easily create a task and categorize it as you desire.
+With its simple interface, gone are the cluttered windows of other task managers and tasks can be easily found at a glance.

 ## Getting Started